 Addicts and the people around them feel the impact of addiction, which affects millions of lives every day.
 Substance use disorders do not go away on their own, nor will sheer willpower create the ability for a person to stop abusing drugs and become permanently sober.
-Drug treatment centers in California offer hope and help for those in need of professional treatment.
+Drug treatment centers in California, like Phoenix Rising Recovery in Palm Desert, offer hope and help to those in need of professional treatment.
 Finding the right one can turn a person’s life around and allow them to hit the reset button as they embrace sobriety.

 How do You Define Drug Addiction?

 Drug addiction is a chronic condition in which a person compulsively seeks and uses drugs, despite having repeated negative consequences.
 Drug addiction is not simply a lack of willpower, a character flaw, or laziness.
 A true medical condition requires long-term treatment from professionals trained to help identify areas of need and administer appropriate treatment modalities.

 Drug addiction creates functional changes in a person’s brain, related to things like stress, reward, and self-control.
 These changes create conditions that make it difficult for people to stop abusing drugs — even when they want to.
 Relapsing after periods of abstinence from drug use is not uncommon, making getting treatment more than once a necessity for many.